luciusmagn/magnusi.tech/posts/huoh.md

 She finally reached the center, closed her eyes and laid down on to the water.

-The river changed color, direction and again color and shone even brigher.
+The river changed color, direction and again color and shone even brighter.

 The woman took a deep breath and... sunk.